 In just 40 minutes we could easily reach the city of Malaga.
 Other bigger cities such as Granada, Cordoba and Seville were just a couple of hours away.
 During our time there, I wrote a travel guide on Andalusia for a German online publisher.
 So I spent a lot of time researching the places around me including the history attached to them.

-This article will give you an overview over the places that I think should be on everyone’s bucket list.
+This article will give you an overview over the places in Andalusia that I think should be on everyone’s bucket list.
 Look out for some hidden gems as well which may surprise you!

-–> For a detailed Andalusia Travel Guide, read the article we’ve written earlier about our Andalusia Travels!
-It will give you a much broader overview over what to expect when travelling to the South of Spain.
-It also includes a detailed list of great hotels in the area! <–
+–> For a detailed Andalusia Travel Guide and Best Hotels Recommendations, read the article we’ve written earlier about our Andalusia Travels!
+It will give you a much broader overview over what to expect when travelling to the South of Spain. <–

 White Villages of Andalusia